 Step 1: Prioritise sites in need of urgent management

-Prioritising is essential to optimise the benefits for waterbird populations and to minimise the input of limited resources (financial and manpower).
+Prioritising is essential to optimise the benefits for waterbird populations and to minimise the input of limited resources (financial and human resources).

 All of the information needed to establish priorities should be available in the national site inventory (see Guideline No.3: Guidelines on the preparation of site inventories for migratory waterbirds).
-When no inventory is available, priority sites should be identified on the basis of expert and local knowledge.
+When no inventory is available, priority sites should be identified based on expert and local knowledge.

 Initially, sites should be ranked according to their importance for migratory waterbirds.
 This can only be established on the basis of census data.
 The creation of a waterbird monitoring programme is therefore of the utmost importance (see Guidelines No.9: Guidelines for a waterbird monitoring protocol).